cywf/CTFs/HalbornCTF_Rust_Solana/solana_ctf/dev-container.md

 9. Set Up Docker to Run Without Sudo (optional):

-If you want to run Docker commands without sudo, add your user to the docker group:
+Add your user to the docker group:

 ```bash
 sudo usermod -aG docker $USER
 ```

-You will need to log out and back in for this to take effect, or you can use the newgrp docker command in your current session.
+Make sure you're running these commands on your Debian virtual machine and not on the host macOS system.
+If lsb_release -cs does not return the correct version or if bookworm is not yet officially supported by Docker, you may need to manually specify a supported Debian version in the repository URL, such as buster or bullseye